 The claimant, Mrs Levy, was employed in the Records Department by East Kent Hospital University NHS Foundation Trust (the Trust).
 Mrs Levy successfully applied for an internal position in the Trust’s Radiology Department, subject to pre-appointment checks.

-After having been given the conditional offer, and following some form of altercation with another staff member in the Records Department, Mrs Levy handed in a letter stating “Please accept one month’s notice from the above date”.
+After having been given the conditional offer, and following some form of an altercation with another staff member in the Records Department, Mrs Levy handed in a letter stating “Please accept one month’s notice from the above date”.

 On receiving this letter Mrs Levy’s manager wrote back to Mrs Levy, accepting the “notice of resignation” and referring to her last working day in the Records Department.
 Mrs Levy’s manager did not complete a staff termination form (which apply only to members of staff who are leaving the Trust’s employment) and did not deal with any other outstanding issues, such as making a payment for accrued but unused annual leave.